Egg Donors

 Egg Donation Risks and Side Effects

-The egg retrieval is a 15–20-minute outpatient procedure that takes place at one of our partner fertility clinics.
+Egg retrieval is a 15–20-minute outpatient procedure that takes place at one of our partner fertility clinics.
 Most donors resume normal activity the next day with minimal to no side effects.
-To learn more about what happens during the egg retrieval click here.

 Ovarian Hyperstimulation Syndrome (OHSS)

-Occasionally excess fluid from the ovaries will transfer into the abdominal cavity causing moderate to severe bloating.
+OHSS happens when excess fluid from the ovaries transfers into the abdominal cavity causing moderate to severe bloating.
 In mild to moderate cases of OHSS, the fluid is slowly reabsorbed over the course of several days.
-Approximately 1-3% of women will experience OHSS.
-To reduce this risk, donors may be given different medications or a change in protocol to help eliminate or significantly decrease the risk of donors having OHSS.

 Ovarian Torsion